Understanding Campylobacter Infection

 Fluids.
 Drinking lots of fluids will help you stay hydrated.
 Don’t have alcohol or drinks with caffeine.

 Medicine.
-You usually do not need antibiotics.
-You may need them if you have a severe case, or if you are at high risk for complications.
+You usually don't need antibiotics.
+You may need them if you have a severe case, you have a weak immune system, or you are at high risk for complications.

 Irritable bowel syndrome.
 This is a condition of alternating diarrhea and constipation.
-This is not a common complication.
+It's not a common complication.

 Joint pain (arthritis).
-This often develops many days or a few weeks after the fever and diarrhea have improved.
+This condition often develops many days or a few weeks after the fever and diarrhea have eased.

 Guillain-Barre syndrome.
 This disease causes severe muscle weakness or paralysis.
 It is a very rare complication.